Elliot Silverstein: Career

 Silverstein was born in Boston on August 3, 1927; he was raised in Dorchester.
 The son of a doctor, he initially pursued study at Boston College in biology but changed his major to drama.

 Elliot Silverstein was the director of six feature films in the mid-twentieth century.
 The most famous of these by far is Cat Ballou, a comedy-western starring Jane Fonda and Lee Marvin.

 The other Silverstein films, in chronological order, are The Happening, A Man Called Horse, Nightmare Honeymoon, The Car, and Flashfire.

 Other work included directing for the television shows The Twilight Zone, The Nurses, Picket Fences, and Tales from the Crypt.

-While Silverstein was not a prolific director, his films were often decorated.
-Cat Ballou, for instance, earned one Academy Award and was nominated for four more.
+While Silverstein was not a prolific director, his films were often rewarded.
+Cat Ballou, for instance, earned an Academy Award and was nominated for four more.

 It was his experiences with not being able to make his own cut when filming an episode on television that spurred him to push for a "director's cut".
 He urged Directors Guild of America president George Sidney to make a committee in late 1963 to meet up about the matter, which Silverstein chaired that included members such as Robert Altman and Sydney Pollack.
 The "Bill of Creative Rights" stated the following: "The arrangement of the recorded images and sounds in a relationship the Director considers proper shall be known as the ‘Director’s Cut.
 It is the Director’s creative right and obligation to prepare this cut, and he must be given the time he deems necessary to fulfill this function.”
 In the fall of 1964, the Bill of Creative Rights was included in the new DGA contract with producers.